semal7100/SoftwareEnginnering/homework01.md

    As Brooks divided the difficulties into essential and accidental, let us consider the accidental difficulties:<br>
    Accidental difficulties are the ones which are related to the production of the software.
 These are the ones which are created by the engineer who is building the software system and also corrected by the engineer.
 However while resolving these difficulties with the help of software tools, new ones may arise.
 So Brooks mentioned that we cannot reduce accidental difficulties to absolute zero.<br>

   Most of the tools in software engineering are focussed on resolving these accidental difficulties.
-According  to Brooks,one technology that had reduced accidental difficulties was the invention of high-level programming languages, such as FortRan.Brooks  also mentiones that reducing the accidental difficulties would not give the same order of improvement as compared to reducing the essential difficulties and thereby the concept of no silver bullet arises as some order of accidental difficulties will always sort of persist in the system.<br>
+According  to Brooks,one technology that had reduced accidental difficulties was the invention of high-level programming languages, such as FortRan.Brooks  also mentiones that reducing the accidental difficulties would not give the same order of improvement as compared to reducing the essential difficulties and thereby the concept of no silver bullet arises as some order of essential difficulties will always sort of persist in the system.<br>

   An example of accidental difficulty is: Say we build a mobile application and while using the mobile application the application the host mobile loses a lot of battery power.
 This can be fixed by an update or iteration in the software.
 This is an example of accidental difficulty.<br>
   <br>